Skip to Content

 • Checking before merging lanes

-In a bicycle accident injury claim, your attorney must first prove that the motorist owed you a duty.
+In a bicycle crash injury claim, your attorney must first prove that the motorist owed you a duty.
 In a typical “left cross” accident, for example, the driver has a duty to wait until there is sufficient room before making a left hand turn.

 2. The Motorist Breached This Duty